splunk/public-o11y-docs/admin/notif-services/microsoftteams.rst

   #.
 Select the :strong:`Integrations` menu and select :strong:`Validate`.
 If you see an error message,  :strong:`Connector configuration not found`, then the :strong:`Incoming Webhook` connector was removed from the Microsoft Teams channel and you must add it back.
 To do this, see :ref:`microsoftteams2`.

-* Verify that the Microsoft Teams notification service integration in Observability Cloud has not been changed to send alert notifications to a different Microsoft Teams channel.
+* Verify that the Microsoft Teams notification service integration in Splunk Observability Cloud has not been changed to send alert notifications to a different Microsoft Teams channel.

 * Verify that the Microsoft Teams notification service integration is still the alert recipient on the detector in Observability Cloud.